What is a Street Alignment?

 Here's the key insight: every street with a clear sightline to the horizon has specific dates when the sun aligns with it.
 A street running east-west will align during the equinoxes.
 A street angled slightly northeast will align on different dates - perhaps in April and August.
 Streets facing more northerly directions might only align in deep winter, while southerly-angled streets align in summer.

-This means that, unlike Manhattanhenge's two specific dates, Australian cities experience alignments throughout the entire year on different streets.
+This means that, unlike Manhattanhenge's two specific dates, most cities experience alignments throughout the entire year on different streets.
 There's almost always one happening somewhere.

 When Do They Happen?